cacheMon/libCacheSim-python/docs/src/en/examples/plugins.md

 def cache_free_hook(data: CustomizedCacheData) ->: ...
 ```

+- **Note:** `CustomizedCacheData` is not a type provided by the library.
+It simply represents what ever object the user decides to return from `cache_init_hook` and pass to the other hook functions as `data`.

 ## PluginAdmissioner

 We enable users to define their own admission policies via libCacheSim's plugin system, which can be used in conjunction with existing cache implementations (e.g., `LRU`, `S3FIFO`).